Vivekhaz/site_personal/projects.md

 #### [FPGA Programming](/projects/cs56_final)

 This is an on-going project for the Summer of 2020.
-I am working with a partner to develop a Hardware Design for an FPGA that will work as synthesizer.
+I am working with a partner to develop a Hardware Design for an FPGA which emulates the functionality of MS Paint.
+We read mouse input via the PS2 protocol, buffer a canvas, and output to a monitor using VGA out.

 #### [Nuggets, A Networked ASCII Rogue-like in ANSI C](/projects/nuggets)